OpenInternet/System_Administrator_Guide_Text/en/best_practices/network_security/index.md

 - Avoid your wifi router from getting targeted from hackers or curious minds in the neighborhood, use a non-descript SSID (Service Set IDentifier) for your organization’s wifi connection.
 This would reduce visibility of the wifi connections to your organization, as such, creating a level of “anonymity”.
 - Set up zones of segregation based on access - this could be as simple as setting up a separate WAPs (wireless access points) for organizational staff and another for guests to connect to.
 Discourage staff from sharing the staff wifi password with guests - help them understand the risks.
 Set a schedule to change the wifi passwords regularly.
 - Check the access point manufacturer’s website regularly for firmware updates and apply accordingly.
-- Encourage holistic security practices, and during trainings & staff awareness workshops (Refer to Chapter 3), discuss the importance of securing their home WAP (wireless access points) with staff.
+- Encourage holistic security practices, and during trainings and staff awareness workshops (Refer to Chapter 3), discuss the importance of securing their home WAP (wireless access points) with staff.
 - Encourage staff to use a VPN such as Psiphon when connecting to public, unsecured WAPs (such as wifi in a cafe or at the airport) for browsing the Internet or accessing work email.

 #### 7.11 Mitigating “Insider” Threats ####